The Blokart is a popular one-design class of small compact land yacht, manufactured by the New Zealand-based company Blokart International Ltd.[1]

 Depending on number of entries at events, Blokart classes are further broken down into weight divisions determined by the body-weight of the racer.
 For the Blokart world championships the 4 following divisions have been defined:

-There is generally no differentiation of racers on the basis of age or gender.
+There is usually no differentiation of racers on the basis of gender.
+There can at some events a youth category however they do not do based of age after that

 Blokarting can be done on virtually any open area larger than the size of a tennis court.Beaches provide an ideal venue subject to tides, wind direction and density of people.
 Windy days naturally have fewer people at these locations.